andreafra/andreafranchini.com/src/content/works/se2-project.md

 publishDate: 2021-02-01
 description: "RASD, DD, Implementation and Testing of a Software to handle queues for supermarkets during an epidemic."
 tags:
     - Requirement Analysis
     - Express
     - MySQL
     - REST
-   - Stateless
-   - Unit Testing
-   - Integration Testing
-   - System Testing
+    - Testing
 ---

 This project completely replaced my exam of Software Engineering 2, and it was super-useful to understand how a RASD (Requirement Analysis and Specification Document), DD (Design Document) and other documentations work in Software Development; in particular, understanding the possible edge-cases of each proposal has been really interesting.